 Since Memorial Day is also about celebrating all things American, there’s no better place to enjoy some of the best brews in the country.
 The craft beer scene has exploded from coast to coast, and it’s especially thriving in San Diego.
 Try a pint at these celebrated breweries: Ballast Point, Stone, Modern Times and Green Flash.

-San Diego International Airport is right downtown, and flights are only $53 if you book today.
+San Diego International Airport is right downtown, and flights are as low as $34 if you book today.